 My Own Fear and Frustration

 Right now I’m living in a place of frustration mixed in with a gripping fear that tries to strangle me when I least expect it.
-Fear that grabs a hold of my thoughts every time I crawl in bed at night and fear that turns on the faucet of tears at the most unexpected time.
+This fear grabs a hold of my thoughts every time I crawl in bed at night and it’s the kind of fear that turns on the faucet of tears at the most unexpected time.

 My frustrations are deep and stir up this war inside of me.
 I like to be in control.
 I need to know what to expect tomorrow.
 My checklists need to be organized and check-able.
 And yet I feel as though I can’t do anything about the things that are controlling my thoughts and my heart.

-I feel what others are feeling.
-I feel the fear & anxiety of those around me when I go out in public.
+I tend to pick up on the feelings of others.
+I feel the fear and anxiety of those around me when I go out in public.
 I feel the anger, the hatred, and the chaos.
 If I’m not careful it can overwhelm me.